kyanyoga/streamer/README.md

 # streamer
-## node app used to test connect, commands
+## Splunk - Twitter - Node App.
+Use Splunk to Visualize node generated data.
-## twitt, twitter, redis and others
+## Pull Tweets with Geo Info using node, twitt, twitter, redis and others

 # installation
 1) Pull the repos.